bradgarropy/bradgarropy.com/content/pages/resume.md

 [_Link Modal Redesign_][link]

+- Implemented a new Link entry point from the [Payment Element][payment-element].
+- Showed measurable increase to Link conversion rates.
 - Led a team of two developers to implement testing infrastructure.
 - Built with Playwright and Jest for test libraries.
 - Drastically simplified test setup and mocking.